-I started ConvertingCopy.com a few years ago as an online address for taking on contractual marketing and copywriting jobs for small businesses looking to increase and improve their presence online until in the last couple of years I decided to additionally use it as online resource for dispensing information and tips for online marketers based on everything which I've learned and done over the years and which I continue to learn each day.
+I started ConvertingCopy.com half a decade ago as an online address for taking on contractual marketing and copywriting jobs for small businesses looking to increase and improve their presence online until in the last couple of years I decided to expand its aim and offer it as a free online resource for dispensing information and tips for online marketers based on everything which I've learned and done over the years and which I continue to learn each day.

-Alright, enough about me (keeping it to the point, remember).
+All right, enough about me (keeping it to the point, remember).
 I relate that story of my beginnings for a couple of reasons:

-- 1. One, to show that making money online is a reality, even through that half baked method which I was using when I first got started.
-In contrast to that joke of an eBook which I paid good money for, in this eBook I'm going to teach you the exact methods which work for making money online with today's internet in full. - 2.
-Secondly, I want to make it crystal clear the importance of always OVER DELIVERING to your audience no matter who they are or what you are promoting.
+- 1. One, to give you some background on where I came from and how I got my start.
+No, I don't have a degree in marketing; everything I have learned has come through my own experiences and I've had dozens of clients over the years thanks to that experience (not to mention a bit of word of mouth). - 2.
+Secondly, I want to make it crystal clear the importance of always OVER DELIVERING to your audience no matter who they are or what your business is about.
 It's essential that you develop a trusting and transparent relationship with your audience and that you always give them everything they want and more.
-This is much of why I decided to write this eBook and make it cost free in the first place.
+This is much of why I decided to write this book in the first place.